 Then you make two different dough mixtures that need to rise.
 Once again, be sure you notice a difference in size and it is rising in a warm place.

 Next is the braiding part.
-Trick is to leave space to place your colored eggs.
+The trick is to leave space to place your colored eggs.
 You will allow this to rise again so you will be able to maneuver the eggs if they don’t feel secure.

 Ready to go into the oven.

-Once it is cooled, you get to frost it with simple powder sugar mixture and sprinkles.
+Once it is cooled, you get to frost it with a simple powder sugar mixture and sprinkles.

 Italian Egg Bread Wreath